 Office Hours

 Enter the building at 136 E. Rosemary St. All walk-ins and registered attendees must check in at the front desk.
-You're welcome to hang out at the Meantime coffee shop before or after your scheduled appointment.
-If you are interested in a complete tour of the corking space and innovation hub or learning more about free coworking days, please email julia.lutz@unc.edu.
+You are welcome to hang out at Meantime coffee shop before or after your scheduled appointment.
+If you are interested in a complete tour of the coworking space and innovation hub or learning more about free coworking days, please email julia.lutz@unc.edu.

 Office hours are free 1:1 consultations where anyone in the community can connect with entrepreneurs-in-residence and industry professionals for subject-specific guidance, advice, and more.